-This case is one of criminal contempt for refusal to answer questions at [a] trial.
-Petitioner, admittedly a high executive officer of the Communist Party of California, and thirteen codefendants were indicted and convicted of conspiracy to violate the Smith Act.
-During the trial, petitioner refused to answer 11 questions relating to whether persons other than herself were members of the Communist Party.
-The District Court, acting under 18 U.S.C. § 401 (3), held petitioner in contempt of court for each refusal to answer, and imposed eleven concurrent sentences of one year each, which were to commence upon the defendant's release from custody following execution of the five-year sentence imposed in the conspiracy case.
-107 F. Supp.
-412. 3 D. Cal.
-1952).
+This case is one of criminal contempt for refusal to answer questions at trial.
+Petitioner, admittedly a high executive officer of the Communist Party of California, and 13 co-defendants were indicted and convicted of conspiracy to violate the Smith Act.1 During the trial, petitioner refused on June 30, 1952, to answer 11 questions relating to whether persons other than herself were members of the Communist Party.
+The District Court held petitioner in contempt of court for each refusal to answer. and imposed 11 concurrent sentences of one year each, which were to commence upon the defendant's release from custody following execution of the five-year sentence imposed in the conspiracy case.
 This judgment was affirmed by the Court of Appeals.
 227 F. 2d 851.
-(9th Cir.
-1955).
 We granted certiorari.
 350 U.S. 947.
 The principal question presented is whether the finding of a separate contempt for each refusal constitutes an improper multiplication of contempts.
 We hold that it does, and find that only one contempt has been committed.

 The circumstances of petitioner's conviction are these.

-After the Government had rested its case in the Smith Act trial, all but four of the defendants--petitioner and three others-- vdae rested their cases.
+After the Government had rested its case in the Smith Act trial, all but four of the defendants-petitioner and three others-rested their cases.
 Petitioner took the stand and testified in her own defense.
-During the afternoon of the first day of her cross-examination, June 26, 1952, she refused to answer four questions about the Communist membership of a non-defendant and of a co-defendant who had rested his case.
-In refusing to answer, she stated, " . . .
+During the afternoon of the first day of her cross-examination, June 26, 1952, she refused to answer four questions about the Communist membership of a non-defendant and of a co-defendant who had rested his case.2 In refusing to answer, she stated, ". . .
 [T]hat is a question which, if I were to answer, could only lead to a situation in which a person could be caused to suffer the loss of his job . . . and perhaps be subjected to further harassment, and . . .
 I cannot bring myself to contribute to that."
-She added, "However many times I asked and in however many forms, to identify a person as a communist, I can't bring myself to do it . . . " The District Court adjudged her guilty of civil contempt for refusing to answer these questions, and committed her to jail until she should purge herself by answering the questions or until further order of the court.
-She remained in jail until the conclusion of the trial.
+She added, "However many times I am asked and in however many forms, to identify a person as a communist, I can't bring myself to do it" The District Court adjudged her guilty of civil contempt for refusing to answer these questions, and committed her to jail until she should purge herself by answering the questions or until further order of the court.
+She was confined for the remainder of the trial.3

-^{1/} This Court reversed the convictions in the principal case.
-Leause the jury instructions embodied an erroneous interpretation of the Smith Act.
+1 This Court reversed the convictions in the principal case.
 Yates v.
-United States, 354 U.S. 907 (1957).
+United States, 354 U.S. 298 (1957).

-^{2/} At the morning session petitioner indicated that she would answer questions as to the Party membership of co-defendants who had not rested their cases, and in fact she did so.
+2 At the morning session petitioner indicated that she would answer questions as to the Party membership of co-defendants who had not rested their cases, and in fact she did so.